They Have To Go Back — Reflections on Repatriation

 ‘In the year 2015, 17% of the population, or close to 1.7 million inhabitants, was born abroad.
 In the year 1900, the share of people born abroad was less than 1%, and in the year 1960 the share had risen to 4%, with inhabitants born in other Nordic countries constituting the vast majority of those born abroad.
 Inhabitants born in Nordic countries constituted a majority of the population born abroad until the 1980s, but since then the share born outside of Europe has risen dramatically, and they now constitute half of the population born abroad.
 In the year 2015, 2% of the population were born in another Nordic country, 6% in another part of Europe, and 9% outside of Europe, while 83% were born in Sweden. […] In 2015, the share of people born in Sweden with one parent born abroad had increased to 7%, while 5% of the population was born in Sweden with two parents born abroad.
 Those with one parent born in another Nordic country are a large group among those with one parent born abroad, while those with parents born in other Nordic countries conversely constituted the smallest group among those with two parents born abroad, in which those born outside of Europe constituted the largest group.’

-In plain words, the report shows that the share of the Swedish population possessing a total or partial immigrant background in 2015 was as large as 29% of the population (17% born abroad + 5% born in Sweden with two parents born abroad + 7% born in Sweden with one parent born abroad).
+In plain words, the report shows that the share of the Swedish population possessing a total or partial immigrant background in 2015 was as large as 29% of the population (17% born abroad + 5% born in Sweden to two parents born abroad + 7% born in Sweden with one parent born abroad).
 In three decades, almost a third of the Swedish population has been replaced by non-Swedes.

-‘But, what if we halt immigration?’ many ask, and believe that this would somehow be the magical solution to all our worries.
+‘But, what if we halt immigration?’ many ask and believe that this would somehow be the magical solution to all our worries.
 That is not the case.
 Even if we shut our borders completely, right now, the low birth rate of Swedes in relation to the far higher birth rates of the immigrants would result in Swedes being almost entirely supplanted by non-Swedes within decades.

 A humane repatriation programme